-The Symbols, Glossary, and Abbreviations are all considered part of this document.
-Accompanying the Provisions is a nonmandatory Commentary with background information and nonmandatory user notes interspersed throughout to provide guidance on the specific application of the document.
+The Symbols, Glossary, Abbreviations, and Appendix are all considered part of this document.
+Accompanying these Provisions is a nonmandatory Commentary with background information and nonmandatory user notes interspersed throughout to provide guidance on the specific application of the document.

-A number of significant technical modifications have also been made since the 2010 edition of the Provisions, including the following:
+A number of significant technical modifications have also been made since the 2016 edition of the Provisions, including the following: